getphaseos/flowblock-ai/privacy-policy.md

-# Privacy Policy – FlowBlock AI
+# Privacy Policy – PhaseGuard AI

 **Last updated:** July 26, 2026

-FlowBlock AI does not collect, transmit, or sell any user data.
+PhaseGuard AI does not collect, transmit, or sell any user data.

 The extension itself does not send any telemetry, error reports, crash reports, usage statistics, or other data to the creators.